azadshaikh/Parceljs-Bootstrap-Boilerplate-Starter-Kit/README.md

 ```
 npm start
 ```
 to start the local development server.
+Open http://localhost:1234/html/index.html to view.

 To build for production, run
 ```